freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/step-077.md

 ---
 id: 5d8a4cfbe6b6180ed9a1ca2a
-title: Part 77
+title: Step 77
 challengeType: 0
-dashedName: part-77
+dashedName: step-77
 ---

 # --description--